 Note: Ephemeral environments are often synonymous with the terms preview environments or on-demand environments or dynamic environments.
 Ephemeral Environments are often used as a staging environment, QA environment, release environment, proof of concept environment, or demo environment and they are not typically used as a production environment.
 The opposite of an ephemeral or dynamic environment is a static environment which persists indefinitely.

 Ephemeral environments are temporary environments that mimic a production environment in functionality - broadly they are used as staging environments.
-In the case of Backstage ephemeral environments, the service(s) that comprise the application (defined in docker-compose) run in a Kubernetes namespace.
-Ephemeral enviroments are created on a trigger (in this case a pull request) to test a specific feature branch before they are deleted by either a time-out (delete after Xhrs.) or another trigger (close pull request).
+In the case of Backstage ephemeral environments, the service(s) that comprise the application (defined in docker-compose, helm, or kustomize) run on a Kubernetes virtual cluster in a multi-tenant fashion within a Kubernetes namespace.
+Ephemeral environments are created on a trigger (in this case a pull request) to test a specific feature branch before they are deleted by either a time-out (delete after Xhrs.) or another trigger (close pull request).

 “We'd been wanting ephemeral preview environments for awhile - our first attempt at a solution did not work out and then when Uffizzi came into the picture it just made sense.
 Maintainers check all the PRs - mostly a visual check - and this saves us a lot of time.
 The temporary staging environment is just there.
 Really nice.
 We have several hundred contributions a month so it's quite a lot." -Ben Lambert, Sr. Developer on Spotify’s Backstage Team

 Ephemeral Environments provide robust opportunity to save time for everyone involved in the project.
-Contributors have access to a live, simulated production environment where they can confirm functionality, and, in that same staging environment, maintainers can quickly “preview” the proposed changes.
+Contributors have access to a live, virtual cluster environment where they can confirm functionality, and, in that same staging environment, maintainers can quickly “preview” the proposed changes.
 All of this happens before merging and without maintainers having to deconflict a shared staging environment that is in extremely high demand.

 Ephemeral environments are critical to making pull request reviews, feedback, and iterations all happen faster.
 If you take those time savings and apply them to an average of 400 active Github pull requests in any given month, the time-saving impact is transformational.
-All of this leads to a quicker time to merge and more functionality packed into each release deployed to their production environment!
+All of this leads to a quicker time to merge and more functionality packed into each production-ready release!

-With so many developers contributing to Backstage it would be cost prohibitive to have a static environment for every contributor or contribution.
-If you had to manually create and delete these it would leave a mushroom farm of Backstage instances that had been long abandoned after their period of usefulness.
+With so many developers contributing to Backstage it would be cost prohibitive to have a static host clusterfor every contributor or contribution.
+If you had to manually create and delete these it would leave a mushroom farm of Kubernetes clusters that had been long abandoned after their period of usefulness.
 But Ephemeral Environments, as the name suggests, are "short-lived" unlike a persistent production environment.
 Ephemeral environments have a purpose-driven, trigger-based life-cycle.
-They are created to review and test a specific feature branch and then all environment components (containers, namespace, networking, dynamic URL. . .) are deleted.
-This is cost effective, particularly when you add in the development velocity advantages of testing in isolation and faster iterations that ephemeral environments provide.
+They are created to review and test a specific feature branch and then all environment components (virtual cluster, its control plan, containers, namespace, networking, ingress, dynamic URL. . .) are deleted.
+This is cost effective, particularly when you add in the development velocity advantages of testing in isolation and faster iterations that ephemeral virtual clusters provide.

 An initial third party ephemeral environment solution was implemented, but failed to live up to its potential.
 The solution could not scale effectively with a limit on concurrent staging environments, provided a poor user experience - particularly for contributors, and had exploding costs.
 The build system was outside of the Backstage team’s control and the size of the images created storage and cost issues.